python-cffi/cffi/doc/source/index.rst

 -------------------

-``ffi.include(other_ffi)``: includes the typedefs, structs, unions and enums defined in another FFI instance.
+``ffi.include(other_ffi)``: includes the typedefs, structs, unions and enum types defined in another FFI instance.
 Usage is similar to a ``#include`` in C, where a part of the program might include types defined in another part for its own usage.
 Note that the include() method has no effect on functions, constants and global variables, which